laithalenooz/ActivityLog/README.md

 php artisan migrate
 ```

-This will create an `activity_logs` table in the specified database connection.
+This will create an `activity_logs` table or collection in the specified database connection.

 ---